LEDThereBeLight/intuitive-coding/_posts/2015-01-07-defining-functions.md

 The whole line says to create a new word called `main` and define it to be the functional expression `Html.text "Sucking at something is the first step towards being sorta good at something."` In programming, whenever we make a new word we call it a **variable**, because the definition varies depending on how we write our program.

+In Elm, every variable is a function, and every variable value has a type.
+We are not able to define anything else.

 ### Defining words

 We use the `=` symbol to make new words.
 When the Elm compiler sees the `=` symbol, it looks for two things: